Kapitus logo

 The company offers four primary financing products: business loans, equipment financing, business lines of credit, and revenue-based financing.
 Business loans and revenue-based financing come through Kapitus and/or members of its financing network, while equipment financing and lines of credit are sourced through network partners.
 Their core offering centers on the KapitusPLUS process, which allows applicants to submit a single application and receive up to six competing financing offers, enabling side-by-side comparison of terms, fees, and total costs.

 Kapitus distinguishes itself through its marketplace model and emphasis on customization.
 Rather than a one-size-fits-all approach, the company markets its ability to provide personalized financing packages tailored to individual business circumstances.
-The streamlined application process is highlighted as a key differentiator, reducing the time and paperwork burden typically associated with business financing.
+The streamlined application process has relevant comparison signals as a key differentiator, reducing the time and paperwork burden typically associated with business financing.
 Additionally, Kapitus has partnered with Experian to offer business credit education resources, positioning itself as an educational resource alongside a financing facilitator.

 Services & Features